 3. As soon as possible after his/her establishment, the special receiver promptly prepares the inventory of the records of the company, prepares an offer memorandum and next conducts an open auction sale for the sale of all assets of the company under special receivership or of individual operating sectors or assets thereof, provided that they are not individual sectors.
 The procedure and the function of the special receivership cease within twelve (12) months from the date the judgement is published.

 4. If the special receiver successfully completes the transfer of at least 90% of the total assets of the company (at book value) and if, according to his/her evaluation, based on the announced receivables, the proceeds of sale suffices in order to fully satisfy all creditors, he/she files a relevant petition to the competent court which may extend the appointment thereof, only for the purposes of distributing the proceeds of sale to the beneficiaries.

 5. In case of full satisfaction of all creditors, the corporate bodies or the owner, as the case may be, redeem the management of the company.
 In any different case, the special receiver is obligated to file a bankruptcy petition for the debtor.
 In case a petition for bankruptcy is pending its examination proceeds.

 • A turnover of Euro 2.5 million in the fiscal year 2013 is required.

 • A business loan in default for 90 days, on 30-6-2014.

 • The consent of 50.1% of creditors, including 50.1% of secured creditors.

-Note: the above outline of provisions is suggestive and summarizing and aims at providing you with a quick update in relation to the legal framework.
-Any subjection of your company to the above provisions and the conditions of this subjection constitute the object of a more complete analysis, for which the provision of specialized legal advices is required.
+Note: It is pointed out that the above outline of provisions is suggestive and summarizing and aims at providing a quick update in relation to the legal framework.
+Any subjection of your company to the above provisions and the conditions of this subjection constitute the object of a more complete analysis for which the provision of specialized legal advice is required.